mysteriumnetwork/workshop/readme.md

 - `yarn booking` - will run a scraping using single node (slow but simple setup)
 - `yarn booking-fleet` - will run scraping use case on multiple nodes at once (fast but more complex setup)
-- `yarn google-fleet` - fst crawl google search
+- `yarn google-fleet` - fast crawl google search
+- `yarn hotels-fleet` - fast crawl hotels.com

 ## Fleet commands